Health Care Directive Lawyers in Anoka

 - The types of medical care you specifically want and do not want.

 - The way you want your agent or agents to make decisions.

 - Specific instructions about basic life support, such as resuscitation, nutrition, and hydration.

 - The use of electroshock therapy or neuroleptic medications.

 - Specific directions in case you are pregnant.

 - If and how your organs, tissues, and eyes are donated.

 - The person you want as you guardian or conservator, in case there is a court action.

 Some clinics and hospitals provide blanket forms for you to complete.
 These may not address certain medical decisions you want acted upon or allow your agent to review your medical records.
 A proper and thorough directive ensures that your family will have access to medical records, the ability to speak with your doctors, and clear direction regarding your wishes.

-Put your mind at ease by speaking with an estate planning attorney at Bolt Hoffer Boyd Law Firm and ensure that your directive meets your desires exactly.
-Contact us at (763) 406-7000 to get started.
+Put your mind at ease by speaking with an attorney at Bolt Hoffer Boyd Law Firm and ensure your directive meets your desires exactly.